Florida Panthers Logo

 Florida Panthers Logo 1993-1999

 The team’s inaugural season featured a signature logo of a leaping panther.
-The aggressive animal was golden-blue, with eyes, mouth, and paws in bright red.
-The panther was depicted with bared fangs and claws.
+The aggressive animal was golden-blue, with bright red eyes, mouth, and paws.
+It was depicted with bare fangs and claws.

 1999 – 2016